Stella McCartney: Rise to prominence

 In November 2016, McCartney launched her first menswear collection, made up of many athleisure, pyjama-like casual outfits.
-She said her father and comedian Jethro inspired the collection.
+She said her father, as well as comedian Jethro, inspired the collection.

 In April 2018, after 17 years of partnership with Kering, McCartney purchased its stake in her company and took full control of her global fashion empire.
 The following year, she signed a strategic partnership with LVMH.
 She designed the wedding reception dress worn by Meghan Markle, and later created 46 replicas of it (23 in lily white and 23 in onyx black) for her "Made With Love" capsule collection, each priced at £3,500.

-On 15 October 2018, McCartney announced the launch of the Stella McCartney Cares Foundation, a charity dedicated to breast cancer.
+On 15 October 2018, McCartney launched the Stella McCartney Cares Foundation, a charity dedicated to breast cancer.
 (McCartney's mother Linda died of breast cancer in 1998.)
-The charity will donate 1,000 of the brand's Louis Listening post-operative mastectomy compression bras to women undergoing breast cancer treatment.
+The charity aimed to donate 1,000 of the brand's Louis Listening post-operative mastectomy compression bras to women undergoing breast cancer treatment.

 On 21 November 2021, McCartney launched "The Beatles: Get Back" a collection inspired by the Beatles.

+In 2023, McCartney performed a spoken word piece at the Coronation Concert, to mark the coronation of Charles III and Camilla.

+In January 2025, McCartney purchased back LVMH's shares in her label.